CentreforCities/urban-population-internal-migration/README.md

 - adjust the script at the end to output to an appropriate folder

 ### average_private_rents_script
-Processes average private rent data (contained in Input workbooks folder); creates a column to index to January 2020 rents; creates filtered subsets of the data to compare annual rates of change between authorities; plots graph for selected authorities; outputs to the workbook that forms the basis of the 'average private rents data' workbook in the Output workbooks folder.
+Processes average private rent data (contained in Input workbooks folder); creates a column to index to January 2020 rents and a further column to index to average UK rents; creates filtered subsets of the data to compare annual rates of change between authorities; plots graph for selected authorities; outputs to the workbook that forms the basis of the 'average private rents data' workbook in the Output workbooks folder.

 ### births_deaths_natural_increase_script
 Processes deaths and births data (contained in Input workbooks folder); attaches geographies from lookup; calculates natural increase; summarises births, deaths and natural increase by PUA and by Country.